-The takeaway is that you’ll want to use your BHA first, not only because it is lower in pH but also because it is oil soluble.
-I like to think of layering acids like double cleansing.
+BHAs are typically formulated to be a pH of 3.5 and AHAs have to be formulated at a pH of under 4.
+You’ll want to use your BHA product first, not only because BHAs are lower in pH but also because they are oil soluble and AHAs are not.
+We like to think of layering acids like double cleansing.
 Just like you use a oil cleanser first because oil attracts oil, you’ll want to go in first with that oil-soluble BHA.
-Then you’ll want to follow up with a second cleanse of a water or foam based cleanser to get rid of everything left behind (in this case, I mean your water-soluble AHA).
 In this regard, they can work in synergy to effectively deep clean your pores.

-What if I want to use an AHA/BHA with my vitamin C?
+What if I want to use an AHA/BHA with my vitamin C product?

 Vitamin C can have exfoliating effects on the skin, which is why we generally advise against using vitamin C with your AHAs and BHAs.
 As with using AHAs and BHAs together, throwing vitamin C into the mix can be a recipe for irritation.
 Similarly again, you can alternate usage; you shouldn’t use acids every day anyway – two to three times per week is recommended.